Sewage Woes, Sewage Solutions

 - Add it to your greywater system or constructed wetland.

-- Divert it to a leach pit, ensure it's away from natural waterways or drinking water wells.
+- Divert it to a mulch filled basin near nitrogen loving plants.
+Ensure the basin is away from natural waterways, a high water table, or drinking water wells.

 Large Scale Urine Fertilization Projects